Leah MacInnes, MMFT, RMFT, RCSW, RCC

 I work collaboratively with the people who seek my services.
 When you meet me, I think you will find that I have a positive, respectful and non-judgemental approach to helping.
 I believe that people do the best they can with what they know at the time and possess the ability to change their lives.
 My role as a therapist is to listen, support, ask questions and make suggestions that assist people to find long lasting solutions to their problems.

 Therapy can be short or long term.
 Short term can mean a few sessions to work through a particular practical issue.
 For example, learning how to reduce stress, parenting more effectively or improving an already strong relationship.
 Long term can mean regular sessions over several months or even longer for persistent, problematic patterns of behaviour.
 More complex problems include extreme couple or family conflict, healing from trauma or recovering from addiction.
-I offer a free and confidential half hour consultation where you can briefly explain your concerns and determine whether or not you feel comfortable working with me.
+I offer a free and confidential 20 minute consultation where you can briefly explain your concerns and determine whether or not you feel comfortable working with me.

 Signs That You May Need Professional Help